 Pour into the prepared pan and bake for about 40 mins or until a toothpick inserted into the center come out clean.
 Cool for 10 mins in the pan, then remove and finish cooling to a wire rack.

-Make the Cake: Ice the cooled cake with the mascarpone;one frosting just on top and arrange the figs on top.
-The icing may drip down the sides.
+Ice the cooled cake with the mascarpone frosting (just on top and slightly spilling over the sides) and arrange the figs on top.
 Slice and serve.